bhumika-purohit/purohit-geog676/Lab-8/README.md

 1. Where will the software development be done.
-Lab 1
+As stated earlier, the software tool will be built by utilizing ArcPy and Visual Studio Code.
+The structure and development of the codes within ArcPy and Visual Studio Code will be located in a GitHub repository.
+This GitHub repository is used to organize the project of creating the structure and development of the software tool.
+An example of a GitHub repository and it's structure: https://github.com/bhumika-purohit/purohit-geog676/